 The annual Transcatheter Cardiovascular Therapeutics conference featured scientific presentations that highlighted clinical approaches no better and no worse than the alternatives, although in the ILLUMENATE Pivotal Trial a novel paclitaxel-coated balloon was found to be superior to routine percutaneous transluminal angioplasty (PTA) in patients with peripheral arterial disease.

-Scientific presentations and educational sessions at this year’s Transcatheter Cardiovascular Therapeutics conference were attended by several HealthTrust members as well as our recently hired Cardiovascular Service Line Medial Director Felix Lee, M.D.
+Scientific presentations and educational sessions at this year’s Transcatheter Cardiovascular Therapeutics conference were attended by several HealthTrust members as well as Cardiovascular Service Line physician advisor Felix Lee, M.D.
 The event was held Oct.
 29 – Nov.
 2 in Washington, D.C., and, judging from booths in the exhibit hall, the development pipeline for interventional cardiovascular devices is teeming with products—many of them not yet ready for prime time in the U.S.

 Multiple medical devices impacted by HealthTrust’s contracting strategies in 2016 were among the topics of breaking results from major clinical studies.
 Beyond the ABSORB II study that has prompted widespread concerns about the first-generation bioresorbable stent (which Dr. Lee will be reporting out on separately), here are some of the presentations that caught our attention: